 Select Your Outdoor Activity

 Pretty much everyone who visits Montana does so with the outdoors in mind.
 The next step, in our humble opinion as outdoor adventure enthusiasts, is to determine whether you will include outdoor activities in your planning.
 This will affect both where you travel and when you go.
-Even if you are not an expert woodsman or extremely fit, there are plenty of great options in Montana.
+Even if you are not an expert outdoorsperson or not super fit, there are plenty of great options for you in Montana.

 In the winter, you have 15 downhill ski resorts and another 14 groomed cross country ski areas in Montana.
 Unlike cross country skiing, snowshoeing can take place pretty much anywhere there is snow and is a great activity for beginners.

 In the summer, walking (on flat trails) or hiking (on hilly trails) is probably the most common activity for visitors to Montana.
 AllTrails lists 929 hiking trails in the state, so there is a lot from which to choose.
 River rafting is another great activity for visitors who do not necessarily have experience.
 Those with experience or a specific interest can also rock climb, backpack, bicycle, kayak, canoe, and more.

 Our recommendation?
-Even if you are not an outdoors expert, plan at least one half day doing a local hike to get into the woods and see the real Montana.
+Even if you are not an outdoors expert, plan at least one hike to get into the woods and see the real Montana!

 Small Towns or Small Cities?